hytonhan/Timberborn-WindPlugin/README.md

 Recommended way to install this mod is through [Thunderstore](https://timberborn.thunderstore.io/).
 If you want to install manually or some other way, then you are on your own.
 I know likely less about these things than you.

+## Changelog

+### v1.1.1 - 11.6.2022
+- Modified so mod works in stable and golem experimental
+- Updded TimberAPI dependency from 0.2.1 to 0.3.0